johnwcowan/r7rs-work/TreesCowan.md

 These procedures do not mutate the tree they work on, but return a new tree isomorphic to the old tree and with the same elements, except as specified below.
 The new tree may share storage with the old.
-They accept an inversion of the tree as an argument rather than the tree itself.
+They accept an inversion of the tree as an argument rather than the tree itself;
+the term "the tree" in the definitions refers to the original tree from which the inversion was made.

 `(tree-add `*inversion subtree newnode*`)`

 Returns a tree where *subtree* has an additional child, *newnode*,
 which is placed to the right of all existing children.
-It is an error if *subtree* is not a descendant of *tree* or if *newnode* is a non-atomic descendant of *tree*.
+It is an error if *subtree* is not a descendant of the tree, or if *newnode* is a non-atomic descendant of the tree.

 `(tree-insert `*inversion subtree index newnode*`)`

 Returns a tree where *subtree* has an additional child, *newnode*,
 which is placed immediately to the left of the child whose local position in *subtree* is *index* (an exact integer).
-It is an error if *subtree* is not a descendant of *tree*, if *newnode* is a non-atomic descendant of *tree*, or if *index* is greater than or equal to the number of child nodes of *subtree*.
+It is an error if *subtree* is not a descendant of the tree, if *newnode* is a non-atomic descendant of the tree, or if *index* is greater than or equal to the number of child nodes of *subtree*.

 `(tree-prune `*inversion subtree*`)`

 Returns a tree where *subtree* and all its descendants are not part of the new tree.
-It is an error if *subtree* is not a descendant of *tree*.
+It is an error if *subtree* is not a descendant of the tree.

 `(tree-replace `*inversion subtree newnode*`)`

 Returns a tree where *subtree* has been replaced by *newnode* in the new tree.
-It is an error if *subtree* is not a descendant of *tree* or if *newnode* is already a non-atomic descendant of *tree*.
+It is an error if *subtree* is not a descendant of the tree or if *newnode* is already a non-atomic descendant of the tree.

+`(tree-move `*inversion subtree newparent*`)`

+Returns a tree where *subtree* has been removed from its place and made the last child of *newparent*.
+It is an error if *subtree* and *newparent* are not descendants of the tree.
+This procedure is in effect a composition of `tree-add` and `tree-prune`, but may be implemented more efficiently because it only has to reconstruct the tree once, not twice.

 ## Output